Ho ho WHOA! The annual GeniusCash $1,000 Christmas Giveaway is LIVE

 • The overall best bank account for kids is the CIBC Smart Start account.

-• The best kids accounts will have no monthly fees, plenty of included transactions, no minimum balance requirement, and provide a debit card.
+• The best kids accounts have no monthly fees, provide a debit card, include free and unlimited transactions, and don't require a minimum balance.

 Here's an overview of the best of the best in Canada: